The Seductive Allure of Lying about Addiction

-When I was pregnant I did not drink a drop but I did continue to smoke a bit.
-I had learned that alcohol could hinder brain development in utero and there was no way I would take the chance of getting my developing babies drunk.
-I managed however, to talk myself into believing that three cigarettes a day was not dangerous.
-I was more willing to accept at the time that breaking my addiction to nicotine might cause more stress than good.
+My obstetrician suggested a small glass or two of wine a day to help me relax while pregnant.
+That was back in 1998 when the hype about wine being heart-healthy had just begun to pick up momentum.
+I had read that alcohol could hinder brain development in utero though so there was no way I would take the chance of getting my developing babies buzzed on alcohol.
+I managed, however, to talk myself into believing that three cigarettes a day was not dangerous.
+In the case of nicotine withdrawal, I was more willing to accept at the time that breaking my addiction might cause more stress than good.

-I knew that I was one of those people who often drank more than I intended so I decided to give it up 100% for the nine months.
-While I found it pretty easy to give up my wine time for my babies, I refused to let go of the nicotine, and because I felt a bit guilty and unsure about that, I began to lie about my smoking.
+I knew that I was one of those people who often drank more than I intended so I decided to give up alcohol completely for the nine months that I was pregnant.
+While I found it pretty easy to give up my wine time for my developing babies, I refused to let go of the nicotine, and because I felt a bit guilty and unsure about that, I began to lie about my smoking.
 I went so far as to have my husband provide me with my three or four cigarettes a day so that I wouldn’t have to “out” myself as an irresponsible pregnant lady by buying my own.
-I was so completely committed to lying and “getting away with it” that I somehow talked myself into believing that if no one saw me buy the cigarettes or smoke the cigarettes I wasn’t actually really a smoker.
+I was so completely committed to lying about giving in to this addiction and “getting away with it” that I somehow talked myself into believing that if no one saw me buy the cigarettes or smoke the cigarettes I wasn’t actually really a smoker.

-Once I started pretending not to be a smoker I became very good at hiding and continued on that way for 17 years.
+Once I started pretending not to be a smoker I became very good at hiding my smoking and continued on that way for 17 years.
 I became an excellent liar I’m afraid.
-I could NOT smoke in front of people eventually and the guilt and shame became all tied up with the addiction.
+I could NOT smoke in front of people eventually and the guilt and shame associated with doing something I pretended not to do became all tied up with the addiction.
 When I finally quit smoking about two years ago my 17-year-old daughter told me that she had not smelled it on me since the last time she’d caught me smoking a few years before.
 I had gotten so good at hiding my guilty secret that even the people I hugged and kissed every day didn’t know I was smoking on the sly.

-The thing about lying and addiction is that the relationship with the drug you’re addicted to becomes even more exciting and intimate as you get deeper into the lie.
+The problem with lying about addiction is that your relationship with the drug becomes more exciting and more intimate as you get deeper into the lie.

 Hiding away.
 Me and my bottle.
 Me and my smokes.
 My precious.